safe-network-explained/safe-network-explained.github.io/_posts/2016-05-05-safe-for-bitcoiners.markdown

 Imagine hacks to data centers.
 This could unleash a vast number of malicious nodes which could cause mass deranking and huge computational load managing the resulting churn.

-Honestly, I find it hard to imagine the effect of centralization, but there's no doubt in my mind it will happen if safe has any degree of success.
+The network has a technique (based on the sigmoid curve) to minimize centralization.
+This technique is unseen in blockchains.
+The algorithm results in diminishing returns to farmers that supply significantly above or below the average of other vaults, which creates strong incentives to maintain a decentralization of resources on the network (especially in the xor space).
+Minimizing centralization of the xor space is essential to maintaining the security of the network.
+This is discussed on the MaidSafe blog post about [keeping safecoin decentralised](https://blog.maidsafe.net/2015/02/06/keeping-safecoin-decentralised/).

+There are different forms of centralization that may happen in decentralized networks, each with their own possible motivators, severity and impact.

+* Economic centralization of safecoin rewards, similar to the primary cause of bitcoin mining centralization
+* XOR space centralization, which poses a risk to data integrity
+* Governance centralization, ie controlling resources that determine the network rules
+* Organizational centralization, similar to bitcoin core vs competing implementations

+The ability to form these different kinds of centralization depend on several factors

+* the _intended_ behavior of participants due to incentives put in place by the rules of the network
+* the _actual_ (possibly irrational) behavior of participants compared to the rational behavior determined by the incentive structure
+* divergence between specialized and consumer 'resources', ie bandwidth, storage, computation etc and how this affects behavior
+* organizational and governance decisions, which depend on feedback of many types

+The safe network has balanced these considerations differently to blockchains (both proof-of-work and proof-of-stake), mainly due to the underlying structure of the network.

+It's worth reading the discussion on the safe network forum titled '[How is Farming Centralization Disincentivized](https://forum.safenetwork.io/t/how-is-farming-centralization-disincentivized/6639)' to further understand decentralization on the safe network.

 Maybe your imagination can shed some additional light.
-If you can think of an interesting failure mode, please share it in the discussion using the link at the bottom of all this.
+If you can think of an interesting mode of centralization, please share it in the discussion using the link at the bottom of all this.

 [Back to Table Of Contents](#mining-centralization_toc)